citrusframework/citrus/src/manual/kubernetes.md

 }
 ```

-The Java DSL Kubernetes commands provide an optional **CommandResultCallback** that is called with the unmarshalled command result object.
+The Java DSL Kubernetes commands provide an optional **CommandResultCallback** that is automatically called with the unmarshalled command result object.
 In the example above the *InfoResult* model object is passed as argument to the callback.
 So the tester can access the command result and validate its properties with assertions.

 Java 8 Lambda expressions add some syntactical sugar to the command result validation: